A kid, a Camelbak and carrying the weight of absent dad

 "That's all right.
 I didn't know it bothered him," I replied.
 Chances are, it hadn't until that game.

-The Camelbak entered the equation early this week, as part of a locker-clearing package Dad shipped home because he didn't want the hassle of extra luggage when training ends.
-The box consisted mainly of Daily Report letters we'd written - 16 pounds' worth - but also included the Camelbak Dad wasn't using during advanced training.
+The Camelbak entered the equation early this week, as part of a locker-clearing package Dad shipped home because he didn’t want the hassle of extra luggage when training ends.
+The box consisted mainly of Daily Report letters we’d written – 16 pounds’ worth – but also included the CamelbakĀ Dad wasn’t using during advanced training.

 Big Guy latched on to it as soon as we opened the box - I keep reminding him that his brother gets to use it, too - and soon it was latched, fully loaded, onto him.